You are here:

 Market pricing reflects what buyers prioritize: appearance, consistency, and working performance.

 Northern Red Oak typically commands a premium because it delivers tighter grain, more uniform color, and dependable machining characteristics.
-Southern Red Oak offers a more cost-effective option with broad availability and potential size advantages.
+Smaller logs and less availability also play into the price.

-Both materials have their place.
-But they serve different objectives.
+Both materials have their place, but they serve different objectives.

 See the Difference